 So what happens from here?

 Hopefully for the same reason that Andorra has little or no crime in that they can close two simple roads that come in and out of the country will be the reason why Andorra logically should be one of the safest countries on the planet.
-The current quarantine lockdown period has been extended indefinitely "until further notice" and even may be tightened to a possible state of emergency (the next and final level which can order people not to leave their houses without permission, limit supplies and generally place the country on a "war footing") until such time as no new infections are reported.
+The current quarantine lockdown period has been extended indefinitely "until further notice" and still may even may be tightened to a possible state of emergency (the next and final level which can order people not to leave their houses without permission, limit supplies and generally place the country on a "war footing") until such time as no new infections are reported.
+The state of emergency thankfully may not be needed as Andorra is abiding by the confinement and restrictions.

 What are the authorities doing for the residents?